 - There is insufficient evidence to clarify if an alkaline diet provides the same benefits as alkaline supplements

-- Alkaline diet scoring systems, such as the pH balance diet score provided by PRAL, may be too generalized for specific diseases
+- Alkaline diet scoring systems, such as the pH balance diet score provided by PRAL, maybe too generalized for specific diseases

-- Though it is likely that alkaline diet will reduce effects of common chronic diseases, we need to assess growth media, as this significantly affects mineral content
+- Though it is likely that alkaline diet will reduce some effects of common chronic diseases, we need to assess growth media, as this significantly affects mineral content

 So, an alkaline diet is a healthier diet, but measuring pH balance is not everything.
 My suggestion is to adopt a generally healthy alkaline diet, but also look at personal requirements for individual nutrients.
 I will work on improving pH balance diet scoring systems, and also investigate specific nutrients linked to various diseases.